Add font

 The Consortium of Portal Overseers

 COPO is the organization that ensures the portals remain functional, and that the portals or the cities housing them are not attacked.
-They will not stop aggressive forces from moving through them, but they will stop aggressors from causing any detriment to the operation of the portals.
+They will not stop aggressive forces from moving through them, but they will stop aggressors from causing any detriment to the operation of the portals, or the cities that host them.
+There are 12 members of COPO, one elected representative of each portal city.

 Other Cities of Note